angular/angular/aio/content/guide/upgrade.md

 code.
 This is useful when you start to migrate from lower-level components and work your way up.
 But in some cases it is more convenient to do things in the opposite order: To start with higher-level components and work your way down.
-This too can be done using the `UpgradeModule`.
+This too can be done using the `upgrade/static`.
 You can *upgrade* AngularJS component directives and then use them from Angular.